 Fundrise requires just a $1000 minimum investment and offers short-term investment opportunities.
 Bear in mind that only US residents can participate.

 Realty Mogul offers potential investors a wide range of commercial real estate.
 In addition, according to their website, they have a 200-year history and never offer high-risk investments.

 Crowdfunding, notably real estate crowdfunding, is a relatively new area of investing.

 For sure, this field has been rapidly developing following all the latest achievements of the so-called Information Age.
 With all the latest statistics regarding the US real estate market, things look as bright as a July morning.

 The economy is performing well and the unemployment rate is a record low.
-These indicators always promise robust housing market.
+These indicators always promise a robust housing market.
 Perhaps, now it’s the right time to invest in property using crowdfunding.